MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 - **Variants by time**&mdash;Average time spent to finish the process per variant.

-- **Activity by average time:**&mdash;Shows average time each activity takes so you could find the most time-consuming activities with a glance at this visual.
+- **Activity by average time**&mdash;Shows average time each activity takes so you could find the most time-consuming activities with a glance at this visual.

 - **Recordings by time**&mdash;Shows the time it took for each recording in a process.